 Emma Ruth Rundle is one of the best recent discoveries of mine.
 I came across her latest album Marked For Death through Spotify, which read my music taste perfectly, as I enjoyed lately plenty of Chelsea Wolfe and Russian Circles.
-I fell in love with her music instantly for its mature melancholy.
+Her music was instant love for its mature melancholy.
 I enjoyed tracks Marked For Death and Protection constantly for days and maybe that’s the reason I have chosen Medusa for this session.
 Japanese Mono are one of the bands, with whom I could say: “How come I didn’t play them earlier?”
 As a big post rock fan, I consider their track Kanata as one of the best pieces within this genre and I love to share this magnificently beautiful track in every possible occasion.
 They were so polite, when I spoke to them at Brutal Assault festival and everybody loves the story, how their fresh fans tend to misspell this track as “Katana”.

 I have chosen Alcest, as they have been chosen as a support band on current European tour of Anathema.
 After weeks of negotiations I was granted from promoters and Anathema’s management some free ticket for SONS members, which was an incredible gesture.
 I love to get surprised by support bands, but I love to know them even more.
 Therefore I wanted to give those, who were going for the show a taste of what’s ahead of them.
 Norwegian Madder Mortem are one of the closest bands to my heart.
 I enjoy their music for ages and I got to know my best friend through their music.
 You know, those strange moments, when bunch of people start talking before a show, as they are bored.
 Well, at The Gathering show, the discussion was about female fronted bands and when somebody says something as unique as Madder Mortem, it was simply a beginning of a beautiful friendship.
 We even made our Madder Mortem t-shirts during semi-hiatus period of the band and lack of merchandising around.
 Anyway, I wanted to include some of their tracks real bad, but I was afraid, their heavier parts would be too much for some people.
 Well, surprisingly the track Where Dream & Day Collide turned out to be an unrivaled winner in this session.